-The Aizuri Quartet is thrilled to be a part of To Hide in a Tree of Sound, a 70-minute chamber opera by composer Lembit Beecher and librettist Hannah Moscovitch, currently being developed through a generous grant from the The Pew Center for Arts & Heritage in Philadelphia.
+The Aizuri Quartet is thrilled to be a part of Sophia’s Forest, a 70-minute chamber opera by composer Lembit Beecher and librettist Hannah Moscovitch, currently being developed through a generous grant from the The Pew Center for Arts & Heritage in Philadelphia.
 The opera focuses on the imaginary landscape of childhood, and in particular, the way children use their imaginations to deal with trauma.
 At the center of the work is a modular, music-generating sculpture, which will function both as a musical instrument and as a character in the drama, a surreal creature or confidante imagined by the child.
 Design and construction of the sculpture is being led by architect Simon Kim and engineer Mark Yim, of the University of Pennsylvania, and engineer Youngmoo Kim, who directs Drexel University’s ExCITe Center.
 Directed by Brian Staufenbiel, conducted by Nicole Paiement, and featuring soprano Kiera Duffy and the Aizuri Quartet, the opera will premiere September 8 and 9, 2017 at the Black Box Theatre of Drexel’s URBN Center Annex.

 For more information, visit: http://lembitbeecher.com/treeofsound/